raipc/atsd-jdbc/README.md

 # JDBC driver

-The driver is designed to provide a convenient way to access ATSD instance via SQL API.
-The internal communication happens by means of transferring CSV data via HTTP or HTTPS protocols.
+The driver is designed to provide a convenient way to access Axibase Time Series Database via SQL.
+The internal communication is implemented by means of transferring resultsets in CSV format via HTTP or HTTPS protocols.
 See the [SQL API Documentation](http://axibase.com/atsd/api/#sql) to find a description of the query format, a list of supported SQL functions, and other useful information.

 ## Compatibility